kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 specified.
 Upon completion, the current workspace will be your chosen IMW.

-This command does not depend on the action of any of the edge-mc (KubeStellar) controllers.
+This command does not depend on the action of any of the KubeStellar controllers.

 An example usage follows.